BigDataAnalytics2023/BDAFall2023/syllabus.md

 ### Grading
-  * Programming Assignments (30%)
+  * Programming Assignments (35%)
+  * Quizzes (10%)
-  * Final project (70%)
+  * Final project (45%)
+  * Class Participation (10%)

 ### Assignments
-We plan to have four programming assignments to help students learn how to deploy real distributed systems concepts in practice.
+We plan to have three programming assignments to help students learn how to deploy real Big Data System concepts in practice.
 Some programming assignments will be done individually, meaning students *may not* share any code with other students.
 In group projects, all students are expected to contribute equally.

 ### Project
 In the second half of the semester, students will work on a group project.
 Project proposals will need to be approved by the instructors and students will need to submit Milestone reports on a regular basis.
 Instead of a final exam, students will submit a final report and video presentation describing their project.